 I recommend the following articles:

 Jean Smart got her breakthrough career role on hugely successful television show, Designing Women in 1986.
-Since this time, she has been in many TV shoes, movies and even plays.
+Since this time, she has been in many TV shows, movies and even plays.
 While she has a successful acting career, it is not commonly known that she is also a mentor and activist for those with Type 1 diabetes.
 Jean was diagnosed with Type 1 when she was only 13 years old.

 One of the more popular figures in the diabetes community, Bret Michaels is known best for being the lead singer of the band Poison and his reality TV show called Rock of Love.
 However, when he was 6 years old he was diagnosed with Type 1 diabetes.
 He didn’t officially go public with the condition until he had already released the first Poison album.
 He is a huge advocate for creating more awareness to Type 1 and helping young kids realize their diabetes doesn’t have to control them.